 Leaving cats at home to fend for themselves is never an option.
 They need someone to tend to them every day, ideally twice a day.
 Unexpected stuff can happen — acts of nature or medical problems.
 Cats need fresh water, food and their litter boxes scooped at least once a day.
 Also, some become stressed and develop separation anxiety when left alone.
 Cats are not OK alone.

-Here are some tips for making your time away easier for your cats and you:
+Here are some tips for making the holidays and cat care easier on both your kitty and you:

 Although it can be hard for people to leave their cats when they travel, responsible and loving care is available.
 It might not be quite as good as what you can provide, but it can be a close second.

 Tell us: How do you handle the holidays and cat care?
 Do you take your cat with you, have a sitter come to your house or board your pet?

 Got a cat behavior question for Marilyn?
 Ask our behaviorist in the comments below and you might be featured in an upcoming column.
 If you suspect a behavioral problem, always rule out any possible medical issues that may be causing the behavior by first having your cat examined by a veterinarian.
 Marilyn can also help you resolve cat behavior challenges through a consultation.